 Today, the Mesquite Cancer HELP Society occupies office space at 150 N. Yucca St., #36.
-Client services have gone from helping with fuel and prescriptions costs to providing monetary assistance to patients who must fly to out-of-state cancer treatment centers, paying for accommodations when necessary, assistance with payment of medical bills, hospital equipment, and insurance payment assistance.
+Client services have gone from helping with fuel and prescriptions costs to; providing air fare to patients who must fly to out-of-state cancer treatment centers, paying for accommodations when necessary, assisting with payments of medical bills, hospital equipment, radiation, and insurance payment assistance.
 MCHS also offers telemental health (counseling) services, holds monthly support group meetings, as well as countless other services...